pyweekorg/docs/docs/conditions.rst

 3. How You Promise to Behave in this Environment
 ================================================

+3.0 When using the PyWeek website you agree to abide by the :doc:`coc`, which describes appropriate forms of communication and forbids harrassment of any kind.

 3.1 This agreement is a software license.
 Under this license, only one person is allowed to log in under a single username and password.
 You